Freedom in the World

 G. Personal Autonomy and Individual Rights: 4 / 16

-Emiratis face no apparent restrictions on freedom of movement within the UAE or on their type or place of employment.
-Stateless residents are unable to secure regular employment and, along with foreign workers, face systemic discrimination.
-Under UAE’s kafala system, a migrant worker’s legal status is tied to an employer’s sponsorship; foreign workers are often exploited and subjected to harsh working conditions, physical abuse, and withholding of passports with little to no access to legal recourse.
+Emiratis face no apparent restrictions on freedom of movement within the UAE or on their type or place of employment, although under UAE’s kafala system, a migrant worker’s legal status is tied to an employer’s sponsorship.
+Foreign workers are often exploited and subjected to harsh working conditions, physical abuse, and withholding of passports with little to no access to legal recourse.
+A series of ministerial decrees issued in September 2015 aim to improve conditions for migrant workers.
+Among other things, the decrees give workers more flexibility to terminate employment under certain conditions, including through indemnification or in the case of extended nonpayment of wages, and aim to combat abusive practices like contract substitution, in which a worker is recruited with one contract abroad but forced to sign a less favorable agreement upon arrival in the UAE.

 The UAE has made reforms in recent years to ease procedures for establishing and operating businesses.
 However, the government exercises considerable influence over the economy and is involved in many of the country’s major economic and commercial initiatives.

 The constitution does not address gender equality.
 Muslim women are forbidden to marry non-Muslims and receive smaller inheritances than men.
 No laws protect against marital rape, and men are permitted to physically discipline their wives.
 Women are politically underrepresented, though they have in recent years received appointments to various levels of government, including the cabinet.
-Seven women gained seats in the FNC as a result of the 2011 elections.
+Although only one woman was elected to the FNC in 2015, she was appointed to the role of speaker and president, marking the first time that the position has been held by a woman.
+The government appointed an additional eight women to the FNC.

 X = Score Received